 Experiencing An NFL Draft Party With The NY Jets

-NFL Draft Party
+NFL Draft Party at MetLife Stadium

 Photo: Sonny Esposito Copyright © 2017.

-NFL Draft Party
+NFL Draft Party at MetLife Stadium

 Photo: Sonny Esposito Copyright © 2017.

-Perhaps, the most exciting aspect of the Jets NFL Draft Party was the teams invitation for season ticket holders to tour the actual New York Jets locker room.
-By arriving early to the NFL Draft Party, New York Jets fans did not have to wait too long to enter the Jets Locker Room.
+Perhaps the most exciting aspect of the Jets NFL Draft Party was the team’s invitation for season ticket holders to tour the actual New York Jets locker room.
+By arriving early to the NFL Draft Party, New York Jets fans did not have to wait too long to enter the Jets locker room.
 Once inside the locker room, there was no rush to exit.
-Fans were allowed to take their time taking pictures and most incredibly, allowed to pose in front of the New York Jets 1969 Super Bowl Trophy!
+Fans were allowed to take their time taking pictures and, most incredibly, allowed to pose in front of the New York Jets 1969 Super Bowl Trophy.

-For my younger son, the highlight of the NFL Draft party was the opportunity to stand in line and receive autographs from current New York Jets players.
+For my younger son, the highlight of the NFL Draft Party was the opportunity to stand in line and receive autographs from current New York Jets players.
 New York Jets owner Woody Johnson also came down to the field and talked with fans.
-While the New York Giants do not employ a cheer leading team, the New York Jets have heavily promoted their popular cheerleaders.
-On the field, the New York Jets cheerleaders smiled widely and eagerly posed for pictures with many older smiling male NFL fans.
+While the New York Giants do not employ a cheerleading team, the New York Jets have heavily promoted their popular cheerleaders.
+On the field, the New York Jets cheerleaders smiled widely and eagerly posed for pictures with many older, smiling male NFL fans.

-For the first two years in 2014 and 2015, the NFL Draft Party at MetLife Stadium was an exciting event made very special by granting fans access to the locker rooms, special activities and the wonderful experience of walking the football field.
-Standing on the fifty yard line and staring up into the stands was for many a surreal experience.
+For the first two years, in 2014 and 2015, the NFL Draft Party at MetLife Stadium was an exciting event made very special by granting fans access to the locker rooms, special activities, and the wonderful experience of walking the football field.
+Standing on the fifty-yard line and staring up into the stands was, for many, a surreal experience.

-In 2016, Jet fans were offered the Chase Club, while Giants fans were offered the Toyota Club.
-Both clubs are located in the mezzanine section of the stadium and stretch from end zone to end zone on opposite sides of the stadiums.
-While we were very disappointed last year at not being able to walk the fields, the experience of enjoying the clubs was well worth the trip to the stadium.
+In 2016, Jets fans were offered the Chase Club, while Giants fans were offered the Toyota Club.
+Both clubs are located in the mezzanine section of the stadium and stretch from end zone to end zone on opposite sides.
+While we were very disappointed last year at not being able to walk the field, the experience of enjoying the clubs was well worth the trip to the stadium.
 The clubs are beautiful.
-They offer comfortable seating with great sites lines to television monitors all through the club.
+They offer comfortable seating with great sightlines to television monitors throughout the club.
 There are multiple bars also lined with comfortable seats.
-The bathrooms are upper scale and very clean.
-There are many food stands spread across the club much like a standard mall food court.
-We spent the first half off the night, eating and watching the NFL Draft on the television monitors.
-The only issue we had hearing the draft was because of the crowd noise inside the clubhouse.
-However, the clubhouse opened up to the mezzanine section in which you could sit outside and watch the draft on the large scoreboards.
-The outdoor public announcement system broadcast the audio loud and clear so one could hear every analytical word from the NFL Channels draft broadcasters.
+The bathrooms are upscale and very clean.

 The New York Giants and Jets do a very nice job at hosting their NFL Draft Parties.
-Some people may think its crazy to drive all the way to a football stadium to watch a draft on a television, but hardcore NFL fans love the draft and being at the stadium for it just doubles the fun.
+Some people may think it’s crazy to drive all the way to a football stadium to watch a draft on a television, but hardcore NFL fans love the draft, and being at the stadium for it just doubles the fun.
 Will we do it again next year?
 Well, in all honesty, after sitting in traffic for three hours on a weeknight to get to the stadium during rush hour, the denial of field access may make us think twice.
-Nah. we are hardcore, we will be there!
+Nah, we are hardcore; we will be there.

-New York Jets Super Bowl Trophy on display in the New York Jets Locker Room
+New York Jets Super Bowl Trophy On Display In The New York Jets Locker Room

-NY Jets Super Bowl Trophy
+New York Jets Super Bowl Trophy on display at MetLife Stadium

 Photo: Sonny Esposito Copyright © 2017.